tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 B. Adoption from traditional types to GraphQL Scalars

-C. GraphQL's impact on modern API development
+C. Impact of Scalars on Modern API Development

 ## Significance of GraphQL Scalars